BLISS: A Lightweight Bilevel Influence Scoring Method for Data Selection in Language Model Pretraining: Introduction

-In this paper, we introduce a new data selection method, to address the two major limitations of existing approaches.
-Our method, namely BLISS (\textbf{B}ileve\textbf{L} \textbf{I}nfluence \textbf{S}coring method for data \textbf{S}election), is a lightweight data selection method that operates entirely \emph{from scratch}, without relying on any external pretrained models, while explicitly accounting for the long-term impact of selected data.
+In this paper, we introduce a new data selection method to address the two major limitations of existing approaches.
+Our method, namely BLISS (\textbf{B}ileve\textbf{L} \textbf{I}nfluence \textbf{S}coring method for data \textbf{S}election), is a lightweight data selection method that operates entirely \emph{from scratch}, without relying on any external pretrained models, while explicitly modeling dynamic data preference under model updates.
 The core innovation of our approach lies in \emph{the integration of two lightweight models within a novel bilevel optimization framework} for data selection.
-Our method bypasses traditional data-quality filtering and explicitly considers the long-term impact of selected data throughout training.
-In particular, BLISS leverages a small proxy model as a surrogate for the LLM and employs a score model to estimate the long-term influence of training samples if the proxy model is trained to convergence.
+Our method bypasses traditional data-quality filtering and uses bilevel optimization to adapt sample weights according to the evolving proxy-model training dynamics.
+In particular, BLISS leverages a small proxy model as a surrogate for the LLM and employs a score model to estimate sample importance through score-induced proxy-model updates.
 Our bilevel optimization problem has upper-level and lower-level objectives: the upper-level objective optimizes the score model to assign importance weights to training samples, ensuring that minimizing the lower-level objective (i.e., training the proxy model over the weighted training loss until convergence) leads to best validation performance.
 Once the bilevel optimization is solved, the trained score model predicts influence scores for the entire dataset, enabling the selection of high-score samples for LLM pretraining.
 The pipeline of our proposed procedure is illustrated in Figure~\ref{fig:illustration}.
 The main contributions of our paper are summarized as the following: